Wind-Induced Changes to Surface Gravity Wave Shape in Shallow Water: Results

-To further examine the wind-induced wave asymmetry, we fit $\eta$ to a reference solitary wave profile $\eta_{\text{ref}}$ \cref{eq:initial_condition} by minimizing the $L_1$ difference, yielding the reference height $H_{\text{ref}}(t_1)$ and peak location $x_{\text{ref}}(t_1)$.
-The profile change is defined as $\Delta \eta(x) \coloneqq \eta - \eta_{\text{ref}}$ and is shown as a function of the reference wave-centered distance $\tilde{x} \coloneqq x - x_{\text{ref}}$ in \cref{fig:snapshots_solitary_tail}.
+To further examine the wind-induced wave asymmetry, we fit $\eta$ to a reference solitary-wave profile $\eta_{\text{ref}}$ \cref{eq:initial_condition} by minimizing the $L_1$ difference, yielding the reference height $H_{\text{ref}}(t_1)$ and peak location $x_{\text{ref}}(t_1)$.
+The profile change is defined as $\Delta \eta(x) \coloneqq \eta - \eta_{\text{ref}}$ and is shown as a function of the reference wave-centred distance $\tilde{x} \coloneqq x - x_{\text{ref}}$ in \cref{fig:snapshots_solitary_tail}.
 Notice that the profile change begins near the front face of the wave and has extrema for negative $\tilde{x}'$ but with opposite signs for onshore and offshore winds.
-Additionally, the magnitude of the extrema decay quickly with distance in the $-\tilde{x}$ direction.
+Additionally, the magnitude of the extrema decay with distance in the $-\tilde{x}$ direction.
 Finally, note that the onshore (offshore) wind generates a small peak (trough) at $\tilde{x} = 0$ and two small troughs (peaks) near $\tilde{x}/h = \pm 3$, with the $\tilde{x}<0$ extrema larger than the $\tilde{x}>0$ one.
+This is analogous to a dispersive tail, well known in KdV-type systems~\citep[\eg][]{hammack1974korteweg}, and its appearance here helps explain the pressure-induced shape change (\cf{} \cref{sec:physical_reason}).